 Surgical Options for Pseudogynecomastia

-Frequently, diet and exercise fail to eliminate pseudogynecomastia.
-In such cases, gynecomastia surgery is an appropriate option.
+Frequently, diet and exercise fail to eliminate excess breast tissue.
+In such cases, gynecomastia surgery is an appropriate option to treat gynecomastia in all its forms.
 Unlike with true gynecomastia, pseudogynecomastia symptoms do not include enlarged breast glandular tissue.
-This is why grade 1 and sometimes grade 2 pseudogynecomastia may be successfully treated with liposuction.
+This is why grade 1 and sometimes grade 2 pseudogynecomastia may be successfully treated with liposuction alone.
 Grade 3 and 4 pseudogynecomastia will also require additional skin excision to create a tight contoured chest.

 Liposuction is considered the gold standard procedure for minimally invasive fat reduction and is also known as liposculpture and body contouring.

 There are various types of liposuction.
 The most commonly used to reduce enlarged breasts in men caused by fatty tissue is tumescent liposuction.
 This technique involves injecting a solution to help expand the area being treated and make it easier to suction away the fat cells without causing damage to the surrounding tissues.

 What Happens During a Liposuction Procedure?

 Prior to liposuction, your surgeon will discuss anesthesia options.
 These include general anesthesia or local anesthesia with or without IV sedation.
 The type of anesthesia will also depend on the volume of fat being removed, the number of areas treated with liposuction, and your own preference.
 In general, liposuction is performed with local anesthetic and IV sedation.

 If a general anesthetic is required, a qualified anesthetist will remain present during the procedure.
 When local anesthetic (with or without IV sedation) is used, this is injected into the area being treated by the surgeon performing the liposuction procedure.